cgreenhalgh/daoplayer/docs/fileformat.md

 - `meta`, `tracks`, `scenes`, `context` - see below
 - `defaultScene` - name of default/initial scene (if any)
 - `constants` - optional set of Javascript constants for the whole composition - see below
+- `merge` - an array of (local) filenames of other composition files to be loaded as part of this composition (values from this file take precedence, and values from files earlier in the list take precedence over values from later files)

+The composition file reader also has a basic macro facility:
+- a value anywhere in the composition of the form `"#string FILENAME"` will replace the value with the contents of the named file as a string (typically a Javascript file for use as a script function).
+- a value of the form `"#json FILENAME"` will replace the value with the contents of the named file parsed as a JSON object.
+This can be used as a complement to `merge` (above).

 ### `meta`

 Object with metadata:
 - `mimetype` - `application/x-daoplayer-composition`
 - `version` - `1`
+- `title` - descriptive, for human consumption only (string, optional)
+- `description` - descriptive, for human consumption only (string, optional)

 ### `tracks`